souravone/QR-code-component/README.md

 ### What I learned

-How to use flexbox with
+How to use flexbox with flex-direction.

 ```css
 .qrcode {
   flex-direction: column;
 }
 ```

+Improved by the feedback of @MelvinAguilar [Melvin Aguilar](https://www.frontendmentor.io/profile/MelvinAguilar)

 ### Useful resources